-Maloney likewise supported Obama’s November 2014 executive order known as Deferred Action for Parental Accountability (DAPA), which protected millions of illegal immigrants not covered by the aforementioned DACA edict, from deportation.
+Maloney likewise supported Obama’s November 2014 executive action known as Deferred Action for Parental Accountability (DAPA), which protected millions of illegal aliens not covered by the aforementioned DACA edict, from deportation.
 “This executive action will help keep families together,” Maloney said of DAPA.
 “It will boost our economy and generate new tax revenue.
 It will help end the daily fear, distress and heartbreak that is unnecessarily inflicted on millions of undocumented immigrants.”

 One of Maloney’s passions had been the “normalization” of U.S. relations with Cuba.
 In 2013, she was one of 59 House Members who signed a letter urging President Barack Obama to “support travel to Cuba by granting general licenses for ALL current categories of travel.”
 (Emphasis in original)